 No one expects to go through a divorce or any type of family law dispute.
 Unfortunately, sometimes arguments get out of hand or relationships fail, and there’s simply no other choice.
 Hiring an experienced family law attorney can give you the insight and information you need to resolve your family disputes and ensure your interests are protected.
 No matter the situation, whether it’s divorce, child custody, paternity, asset division, restraining orders, or any other type of family law action, it’s important you have a lawyer on your side dedicated to your case.

-The attorneys at [firm] have a reputation for resolving all types of family law cases from simple divorces to extremely complicated highly contentious dissolutions.
+The attorneys at Law Offices of Shana E. Thompson have a reputation for resolving all types of family law cases from simple divorces to extremely complicated highly contentious dissolutions.
 Our attorneys will work tirelessly to help our clients get the best possible resolution for their case.

 Seattle Divorce Lawyer | Washington Family Law

-The [firm] is a premier divorce and family law firm based in Seattle who is devoted to helping their clients.
+The Law Offices of Shana E. Thompson is a premier divorce and family law firm based in Seattle who is devoted to helping their clients.
 Our legal team have dedicated collectively decades to Washington state divorce and other related family law issues.
 We are consistently educating ourselves to the minor changes in Washington’s family laws to ensure our clients receive the best representation.
 Our attorneys would value the chance to help you with your life-changing family issues by providing effective and timely legal service and informing you of your legal options.

-Call [firm] today at [phone] to set up your first consultation free of charge. [firm] accepts clients throughout the greater Seattle metropolitan area including Tacoma, Everett, Bellevue, Shoreline, Edmonds, Ballard, North Seattle, and Kent.
+Call Law Offices of Shana E. Thompson today at (206) 712-2756 to set up your first consultation.
+Law Offices of Shana E. Thompson accepts clients throughout the greater Seattle metropolitan area including Tacoma, Everett, Bellevue, Shoreline, Edmonds, Ballard, North Seattle, and Kent.

 - Common Seattle Family Law Disputes